saeugetier/saeugetier.github.io/_posts/2023-10-16-TeardownInexpensiveChildrenCamera.md

 Datasheet: [https://datasheetspdf.com/mobile/1455703/Spreadtrum/SC6531E/1](https://datasheetspdf.com/mobile/1455703/Spreadtrum/SC6531E/1)

 While searching for the Spreadtrum chip I found that there is a port of Doom for that processor.
 There is a precompiled version for this kind of children camera.
-The children camera is listed with the name "YX Q5" as compatible device: [https://github.com/ilyakurdyukov/fpdoom](https://github.com/ilyakurdyukov/fpdoom)
+The children camera is listed with the name "YX Q5" as compatible device: [https://github.com/ilyakurdyukov/fpdoom](https://github.com/ilyakurdyukov/fpdoom).
+There is a hint, that pressing the shutter key on bootup will enter the bootloader.
+I could reproduce it by connecting it via USB while pressing the shutter button.

 The datasheet indicates that the processor can handle up to 5MP sensors in JPEG mode using a CCIS camera interface.
 Quick search in the internet gave me no information about this interface.
 It can also support 0.3MP sensors without JPEG compression.